DjWheat

-Marcus "djWHEAT" Graham is an American shoutcaster and the former Director of Creator Development at Twitch, where he worked at from 2011 to January 2022.
+Marcus Graham, also known as djWheat, is an American shoutcaster and the former Director of Creator Development at Twitch, where he worked at from 2011 to January 2022.

 Graham is considered to be one of the earliest shoutcasters, doing play-by-play commentary at video game tournaments since the late 1990s, and has commentated over more than 50 titles.
-He has been referred to as the "John Madden" of e-sports commentating.
+He has been referred to as the "John Madden" of esports commentating.
 He has hosted major gaming events, including The International and the World Cyber Games.

 Early life

 Graham grew up in Omaha, Nebraska.
 He graduated from the University of Nebraska–Lincoln.
 After graduation, he worked in IT management and coached Quake III in his free time.

 Career

 Graham was the leader of Clan 519, one of the top-ranked North American Quake II team deathmatch teams.
 His nickname was Styles519.

 Graham won $1,500 playing Quake III Arena.
-When he was unable to attend a Quake III tournament in Sweden in 1997, Graham relayed updates from his teams via RealAudio to a small audience listening online.
+When he was unable to attend a tournament in Sweden in 1997, Graham relayed updates from his teams via RealAudio to a small audience listening online.
 However, RealAudio had an audience cap of 25, so he later transitioned to hosting his shows on SHOUTcast, which allowed for up to 1,000 listeners at a time.
 His broadcasting career was considered unprofitable for a long time, with a live event he broadcast in 2006 costing $18,000 in bandwidth.
 He broadcast on SHOUTcast seven days a week for four years.
 He was later invited to do live commentary in Texas in 2002 and World Cyber Games 2002 in Korea.
 He has since broadcast World Cyber Games 2009 and World Cyber Games 2010.

 Graham later joined Team Sportscast Network (TSN) as their Quake broadcaster.

 Around 2005 and 2006, Graham was working with DirecTV on the Championship Gaming Series.
 Shortly after DirecTV co-produced Friday Night Lights with NBC, they shuttered their gaming division and Graham moved back to Lincoln, Nebraska from Los Angeles to resume his old job in IT.